Kevin Ciubotaru

-Kevin Ciubotaru (born 2 February 2004) is a Romanian professional footballer who plays as a left back for Liga I club Hermannstadt.
-Born in Italy, he plays for the Romania national team.
+Kevin Andrei Ciubotaru (born 2 February 2004) is a Romanian professional footballer who plays as a left-back for Scottish Premiership club Dundee United.

 Club career

-Ciubotaru’s early football journey took him from Italy to Austria, where he had brief stints at Rapid Vienna and Admira Wacker.
-However, he struggled to adapt due to language barriers and social isolation, prompting a move to the United Kingdom in search of better opportunities.
+Ciubotaru’s early football journey took him from Italy to Austria, where he had a brief stint at Rapid Vienna.
+However, he moved to UK in search of better opportunities.

-In England, Kevin joined AVA Academy, a Romanian-run football school in London, and began attending multiple trials with professional clubs.
-He trained and trialed with teams such as Chelsea, Tottenham, Watford, West Ham, Southampton, Brentford, and others.
-During this period, he lived in modest conditions with his father, sharing a small room and even the same bed, while balancing college and daily commutes to training sessions.
+In England, Kevin joined Ava Football Club, a Romanian-run football school in London, and began attending trials with clubs such as Chelsea, Tottenham Hotspur and others.

-Despite initial setbacks, Ciubotaru was eventually invited to join Rangers F.C. after scouts discovered him by chance in a highlight video intended to showcase a teammate.
-He impressed during trials and signed a contract with the club until the summer of 2023, initially joining the U21 squad.
+Eventually Ciubotaru was invited to join Rangers and signed a contract with the club until the summer of 2023, initially joining the U21 squad.

-In the summer of 2023, Kevin Ciubotaru, then 19 years old, signed a three-year contract with FC Hermannstadt after spending the preseason training with Dinamo Bucharest.
-Although he had initially agreed to join Dinamo — having passed trials and completed his medical — the move was delayed due to administrative hesitation from the club.
-As a result, Ciubotaru opted to join Hermannstadt, who offered him a firm deal.
-His contract included a progressive salary, starting at €2,000 per month in the first season and increasing to €5,000 by the third.
-The transfer came as Hermannstadt sought to fill the gap on the left side of defense following Raul Opruț’s departure to Kortrijk.
+In the summer of 2023, Kevin Ciubotaru, then 19 years old, signed a three-year contract with Hermannstadt after spending the preseason training with Dinamo Bucharest.
+Although he had initially agreed to join Dinamo — having passed the trial and completed the medical.
+As a result, Ciubotaru opted to join Hermannstadt, who offered him a firm deal following Raul Opruț’s departure.

 International career

-Kevin Ciubotaru has represented Romania at various youth levels throughout his career.
-He first played for the Romania U15 team in 2018, earning 3 caps.
-The following year, he made one appearance for the Romania U16 team.
-In 2025, Ciubotaru began representing Romania U21, marking the latest chapter of his international career.
-His involvement with the national youth teams highlights his potential and ongoing development on the international stage.
+Ciubotaru has represented Romania at various youth levels throughout his career.

-On 9 October 2025, Kevin Ciubotaru made his senior debut for the Romania national football team in a friendly match against Moldova.
-In that match, he was one of several players making their first appearance for the senior side, alongside Cătălin Cîrjan, Lisav Eissat, and Ștefan Baiaram.
-Ciubotaru’s strong performances in the Romanian league for Hermannstadt convinced coach Mircea Lucescu to call him up.
+On 9 October 2025, Ciubotaru made his senior debut for the Romania national football team in a friendly match against Moldova.
+His strong internal performances convinced coach Mircea Lucescu to call him up.